Apadmi-Engineering/Mockzilla/docs/docs/endpoints.md

 * Closing connection 0
 ```

-(This assumes your app is running on a simulator and accessible on localhost, replace the `localhost` with your device IP if running on device.)
+(This assumes your app is running on a simulator and accessible on localhost; replace `localhost` with your device IP if running on device.)

 ## Compile-time Safety

-This relies on a simple concept: **Use the same set of model classes for deserialization and for your mocks!**
+This relies on a simple concept: **Use the same set of model classes for deserialisation and for your mocks!**

 Example: